lucabol/MyBlog/content/posts/2007-08-13-here-is-a-seminot-funny-video-of-matt-and-i-talking-about-the-linq-to-sql-queryupdate-pipeline.md

 ---
 id: 693
-title: Here is a semi(not)-funny video of Matt and I talking about the LINQ to SQL query/update pipeline
+title: Video of Matt and I talking about the LINQ to SQL query/update pipeline
 date: 2007-08-13T12:56:00+00:00
 author: lucabol
 layout: post